seraphium/JTAppleCalender/README.md

 ##### 2. The calendarView
 ---
 * This step is easy.
 Go to your Storyboard and add a `UIView` to it.
 Set the class of the view to be `JTAppleCalendarView`.
 Then setup an outlet for it to your viewController.
+You can setupup your autolayout constrainst for the calendar view at this point.

 ##### Whats next?